What is a POST fellowship?

 Do I need to live in the UK?

-No, but if you haven’t been living in the UK for the last three years it could be harder to undergo a meaningful security check.
-Security clearance usually takes six to twelve weeks, but can take longer.
-If you haven’t been living in the UK for the last three years you might be asked to secure a criminal record check from your previous country of residence, further postponing clearance.
+No, but if you have not been living in the UK for the last three years it could be harder to undergo a meaningful security check.
+Security clearance usually takes six to twelve weeks but can take longer.
+If you have not been living in the UK for the last three years you might be asked to secure a criminal record check from your previous country of residence, further postponing clearance.
 All fellowship offers are conditional to obtaining security check.

 Can I apply in the final months of my PhD or after my PhD?

 Most schemes allow applicants to submit their application within a grace period after their PhD funding has expired.
-For example the Royal Society of Chemistry scheme accommodates applications where PhD funding finished in the six months leading up to the application deadline.
-Make sure you check the eligibility criteria of the schemes you are interested in.
+For example, some schemes accommodate applications where PhD funding finished in the six months leading up to the application deadline.
+Make sure you check the eligibility criteria of the scheme you are interested in.

 Do I need experience in policy writing or science communication?

 A background in policy writing or science communication is not a requirement for the fellowships.
-But it can provide an advantage in the technical part of the application process, the writing of a sample POSTnote.
+However, it can provide an advantage in the technical part of the application process, which is the writing of a sample POSTnote.

 Can I write my application POSTnote on my PhD topic?